 Chapter 1: Born With Choices

 "We are born with choices.
 We are born as unique entities.
-Both Humans and Pokemon have a path set before them in this world where all beings thrive to uncover life's true meaning.
+Both humans and Pokemon have a path set before them in this world where all beings thrive to uncover life's true meaning.
 But why can we not see it?
-Because the everlasting darkness has blinded our hopes, our dreams, and our destinies.
+Because the everlasting darkness has blinded us, leaving us to fend aimlessly for ourselves in this twisted, corrupt world.
 You might even say we are being tested based on our personal justifications, instincts, and ability to decide.
 Yes, the power to decide the path set before us.
-Either way, the future is inevitable.
-We cannot foresee it because of the challenging darkness. . . yet we can instigate our goals with fearless ambition; this is what defines a hero.
-But if one wishes to walk the path of good, they must overcome their deceitful fears and avoid succumbing to evil.
-Some believe evil is a way of coping with life, as a way of understanding the whole concept of it.
-This misconception will only continue to emanate the world unless a true hero proves otherwise, without failing to resist the tempting hatred.
+The future is what we make of it.
+We cannot see what that future might be like, for the darkness is too blindingly thick, yet we can achieve our goals with fearless ambition.
+This is what defines a hero.
+If one wishes to walk the path of good, they must overcome their fear of the dark and avoid succumbing to its temptations.
+Some believe the dark is a way of coping with life, as a way of understanding it, surviving it.
+This misconception will only continue to drag the world further into the darkest depths unless a true hero sets a shining example, without failing to resist the temptations.
 No... without failing to combat this looming evil."